 - 76. For the purpose of this Agreement, the following terms are defined as follows: - a.
 "Additional Contribution" means Capital Contributions, other than Initial Contributions, made by Members to the Company. - b.
-"Capital Contribution" means the total amount of cash, property, or services contributed to the Company by any one Member. - "Distributions" means a payment of Company profits to the Members. - d.
+"Capital Contribution" means the total amount of cash, property, or services contributed to the Company by any one Member. - c.
+"Distributions" means a payment of Company profits to the Members. - d.
 "Initial Contribution" means the initial Capital Contributions made by any Member to acquire an interest in the Company. - e.
 "Member's Interests" means the Member's collective rights, including but not limited to, the Member's right to share in profits, Member's right to a share of Company assets on dissolution of the Company, Member's voting rights, and Member's rights to participate in the management of the Company.

-The Commonwealth of Massachusetts Secretary of the Commonwealth State House, Boston, Massachusetts 02133
+William Francis Galvin Secretary of the Commonwealth The Commonwealth of Massachusetts Secretary of the Commonwealth State House, Boston, Massachusetts 02133